talsma-ict/reflection/README.md

 into consideration, the solutions were always sub-optimal.
 That is why this library was created.

-## The 'main' reflection package
+## Utility-class `Classes`

-This package contains:
+For finding classes and interacting with them.

- - *Classes* for finding classes and interacting with them.
+## Utility-class `Methods`

- - *Methods* for finding methods and invoking them.
+For finding methods and invoking them.

- - *Constructors* for finding constructors and invoking them.
+## Utility-class `Constructors`

-Furthermore there are several packages:
+For finding constructors and invoking them.

-### Package 'beans'
+## Package 'beans'

 Containing the `BeanReflection` class, this package provides access to Java's built-in `Introspector.getBeanInfo` but falls back to public field access